 How to Submit

-After review of the requirements for each certification, to document past certification and receive credit for previous certification achievements, submit via email a copy of certificate to UCCS.world.
+After review of the requirements for each certification, to document past certification, and receive credit for previous certification achievements, submit via email a copy of the certificate to UCCS.world.
 To document past competition wins and receive credit, submit via email and include before and after photos to show the level competed and the score received.
-The UCCS Credit for Previous Certification Team will evaluate the documentation and notify participant to award credit.
+The UCCS Credit for Previous Certification Team will evaluate the documentation and notify participants to award credit.